sadeq220/docs/synchronization/README.md

 synchronization primitives:
 - Locks (mutex,semaphore)
-- Atomic Actions (CAS)
+- Atomic Actions (CAS,LL/SC)

-### Lock-Free Algorithms
+By applying these primitives we ensure that `critical section` won't be executed concurrently.
+>in the general case, critical sections will be blocking, even when implemented with non-blocking primitives.

 >With few exceptions, non-blocking algorithms use atomic read-modify-write primitives that the hardware must provide,
 > the most notable of which is `compare and swap (CAS)`.
 > However, the emerging field of `software transactional memory` promises standard abstractions for writing efficient non-blocking code.

+### Lock-Free Algorithms
+Lock-Free means if one thread suspended, others can make progress.

 In Java the package `java.util.concurrent.atomic` provides **lock-free thread-safe programming on single variables**.
 Atomic actions cannot be interleaved, so they can be used without fear of **thread interference**.